Mark Hamill: Other work

 In 2011, Hamill appeared as a villain in the fifth season of the NBC series Chuck.

-Hamill also appeared in the television series Criminal Minds in the last two episodes of season eight as John Curtis, also known as "The Replicator", a serial killer who has been stalking the BAU team throughout the show's eighth season.
-He also made a guest appearance alongside George Takei on the season one finale of the ABC sitcom The Neighbors as Commandant Bill.
+He appeared in the television series Criminal Minds—in the last two episodes of season eight—as John Curtis (also known as "The Replicator"), a serial killer who stalks the BAU team throughout the show's eighth season.
+He also made a guest appearance alongside George Takei in the season one finale of the ABC sitcom The Neighbors as Commandant Bill.

-Hamill did not star in any live-action films for a number of years until 2011 when he starred in the Hungarian film Thelomeris, on which he also served as a creative consultant.
-The film was the first mainstream science fiction film to be produced in Hungary.

-The next year, Hamill starred in two more live-action films, British horror film Airborne and the small independent film Sushi Girl.
-Airborne was met with a negative reception from critics and audiences.
-Hamill said in an interview that Sushi Girl was a great challenge for him as it took him out of his comfort zone since it was such a dark film.
-He did not accept the role until he got encouragement from his daughter, who said he would be crazy not to accept it.
+Hamill starred in the 2011 Hungarian film Thelomeris, a project on which he also served as a creative consultant.
+Thelomeris was the first mainstream science-fiction film to be produced in Hungary.
+The following year, Hamill starred in two more live-action films: the British horror film Airborne and the independent film Sushi Girl.
+Airborne was received negatively by critics and audiences.
+Hamill said the dark tone of Sushi Girl pulled him out of his comfort zone, but he was grateful that it did.

-In 2014, Hamill played James Arnold, an academic professor from Imperial College London and an expert in climate change, in the film Kingsman: The Secret Service.
-In addition, he reprised his role as the Trickster on The CW's 2014 live-action series The Flash, in the seventeenth episode of the first season, the ninth episode of the second season, and the ninth episode of the third season.

-He starred in the 2018 film Con Man, an independent film about the life of Barry Minkow, the famous con man.
+In 2014, Hamill appeared in the film Kingsman: The Secret Service as James Arnold, a professor from Imperial College London and an expert on climate change.
+He also reprised his role as the Trickster in The CW's 2014 live-action series The Flash, appearing in the seventeenth episode of the first season, the ninth episode of the second season, and the ninth episode of the third season.
+Hamill starred in the 2018 film Con Man, an independent film about the life of famous con man Barry Minkow.
 Hamill played Minkow's father, Robert Minkow.

-Hamill appeared in second season of historical fiction drama series Knightfall, premiered in 2019.
-His role is Master Talus, a veteran Templar who trains the initiates at the Chartres Temple.

-He is set to make an appearance on the revival of The Kids in the Hall, releasing on Amazon Prime Video on May 13, 2022.
+Hamill appeared in the second season of the historical-fiction drama series Knightfall, which premiered in 2019.
+He portrayed Master Talus, a veteran Templar who trains the initiates at the Chartres Temple.
+In April 2022, it was announced that Hamill would make an appearance on the revival of the series The Kids in the Hall, which was set to be released on Amazon Prime Video the following month, on May 13.